 When treating hair on the eyebrows or near the eyes:

-Be careful with tweezers, razors, electrolysis probes, etc. which can scratch the cornea.
+- Be careful with tweezers, razors, electrolysis probes, etc. which can scratch or pierce the cornea.